April 24, 2020

-Sommerlad chickens, a heritage breed slow-grown by New South Wales producer Great Northern Poultry, are also on the menu.
+Sommerlad chickens are also on the menu.
+They are bred, grown and processed on a farm by Kim and Bryan Kiss, from Grassland Poultry and are one of the only 5 farms that grow these birds.
 “When I tried the Sommerlad I was blown away by the depth of flavour the rooster has,” Dean says.
 “Sometimes we need to look back to the past and see how they did things then.”

 Having such specialist produce sparks culinary inspiration.

 “I like to play around and make the most of these products,” he says.
 “For example, we make a rooster fat butter with the Sommerlad by rendering the fat out of the chicken skin and adding it to our butter.
 It’s delicious.

 “Many guests haven’t had rooster before, and it really opens their eyes to the possibilities – then we serve the breast in a ballotine with black garlic mash and a truffle jus.”

 Another popular choice at the luxury lodge is wild-shot venison from Fair Game near the New South Wales border.
 “It’s so tender,” Dean says.
 “We serve it cooked over coals and use beetroot molasses for sweetness, plating it with a terrine of beetroot, beetroot molasses and Daintree Dark Chocolate, the only chocolate that’s grown and made in Australia.”